Select Page

 The Context: Germany after World War II

-After the end of World War II, Germany was divided into four zones of occupation controlled by the Allied forces: the United States, the Soviet Union, Great Britain, and France.
-However, ideological differences quickly created tensions between the former wartime allies.
-The United States, Great Britain, and France aimed to rebuild Germany based on democratic principles, while the Soviet Union sought to establish a communist regime in its assigned zone.
+After the end of World War II, Germany was divided into four zones of occupation controlled by the Allied forces: the United States, the Soviet Union, Great Britain and France.
+However, after the formation of the bipolar ideology it did not take long before disagreements emerged between the former wartime allies.
+The United States, Great Britain, and France wanted to construct Germany into a democratic country, the Soviet Union wanted to place a communistic government into Germany’s area that was allocated to it.

-The Berlin Airlift involved flying supplies into West Berlin using cargo planes.
-Over a period of almost a year, planes made countless flights, delivering tons of supplies such as food, coal, and medicine.
-This massive effort showcased the determination of the Western Allies to support and defend West Berlin against the Soviet blockade.
+The Berlin Airlift covered the dropping of supplies into West Berlin using cargo aircrafts..
+In as many as 300 flights over nearly a year planes carried hundreds of tons of food, coal, medicine and other essentials.
+This terrific campaign served to demonstrate the intention of the Western Allies to protract and to defend West Berlin from the Soviet blockade.

 The Impact on the Cold War

-The Berlin Airlift had several significant impacts on the already tense relationship between the United States and the Soviet Union, ultimately deepening the divide of the Cold War.
+The Berlin Airlift produced a few important consequences on the already hostile relations between the United States of America and the USSR which increased the setting of the Cold War.

 2. Formation of NATO